GatsbyCentral/gatsbycentral.com/gatsby/content/posts/from-wordpress-to-gatsby.md

 ---
 You have a WordPress blog.
 You've heard that Gatsby is all kinds of awesome.
 You want to switch.
 Well sit tight, this is gonna be a journey.

-> tl;dr: Moving content from WordPress to Gatsby will be painful.
+> **tl;dr** - Moving content from WordPress to Gatsby will be painful.
 Consider starting a new blog on Gatsby instead.
 Or budget 1-2 days and get ready to dig in.

 You've heard about Gatsby.
 Great.
 Do you understand the basics of how Gatsby handles data?
 Read our [intro to data flow article](/introduction-to-gatsby-data-flow) if not.
 Read it now.
 The rest of this article will be much easier afterwards.